Tenjoname

 So I love this yokai because he’s so local and so unknown, and also because he’s from Fukui, where I live.
 But more than that, I love what this yokai represents.

-You can read about his origins on yokai.com, so I won’t repeat them here, but I just love the story of how this yokai came about.
+You’ll read about his origins down below, so I won’t repeat them here, but I just love the story of how this yokai came about.
 It’s one of those things where you can visualize almost exactly what happened in your mind’s eye: some foreign-speaking fisherman with only a smattering of Japanese, crawling out of the icy waters, red-faced, covered in sea weed, and banging from door to door begging in his broken language for some food.
 Of course children would be scared!
 And yet, when offered food and warmth, he turns out to be not monstrous at all.

 What’s more, this yokai is a remnant of a lost aspect of folk religion, which has been blended and absorbed into modern traditions, but can be seen pretty clearly in this example.